 When you’re adjusting to your CPAP machine, one of the most important elements is choosing the mask that’s the right fit for you.
 You want a mask that fits properly.
 It should be close to your face, with no gaps that could cause the positive pressure to escape.
 Since you’ll be sleeping in the mask, it’s also critical that it’s comfortable.

 Choosing the right mask will make a big difference in the overall quality of your sleep and your ability to get comfortable at night.
-There’s not a one-size-fits-all perfect mask for your CPAP machine; however, you’ll quickly discover that many masks have defining factors that will help determine how effective they will be for you.
+There’s not a one-size-fits-all perfect mask for your CPAP machine; however, you’ll quickly discover that many masks have defining factors that will help determine how effective they are for you.

 - Think about your sleeping position.
 Do you often toss and turn at night, struggling to get comfortable in one position, or do you sleep the same way every night?
 Are you usually a back or side sleeper?
 It’s important to choose a mask that will allow you to get a good fit in your preferred sleeping position, with no leaks around your mask.
 Full-face masks, for example, may work best for individuals who typically sleep on their backs at night.